actoron/jadex/docs/tutorials/bpmn/02 Installation.md

 ### Eclipse Launch Configuration

 Enter the 'run configurations' dialog again and create a new configuration for a Java application.
 You can name it e.g. 'Jadex Platform' and enter 'jadex.base.Starter' as main class.
 Instead you can of course also use the search dialog as shown below.
-Hit 'Run' to start the Jadex platform.Â
+Hit 'Run' to start the Jadex platform.

 ![02 Installation@7.png](02%20Installation/02%20Installation-7.png)

 ### Selecting and Starting a Process

 If you managed to successfully start the Jadex platform, the Jadex control center (JCC) window will appear (see below).
-The JCC is a management and debugging interface for the Jadex platform and the components that run on it.Â
+The JCC is a management and debugging interface for the Jadex platform and the components that run on it.

 To execute a process you need to add the corresponding resource path to the JCC project.
 Right-click in the upper left area (called the model explorer, as it is used to browse for models of e.g. processes) and choose 'Add Path'.